tanyelai/neuroscience/README.md

 ### Day 66-67
 More readings at library.
 The things I learn about are quite fascinating and this situation gives me a feeling that "I need to learn more", so I think I'm at the right point.

-### Day 68-76
+### Day 68-77
 I helped the design of the experimental setup of our research for spinal cord injuries at Vivarium where is part of the Boğaziçi University Center for Life Sciences and Technologies.
-We did pilot experiments to solve early mistakes, and handling rats is time consuming.
+We did pilot experiments to solve early mistakes, and handling rats was time consuming.

 I also finished 6th and 7th week of the course Understanding the Brain: The Neurobiology of Everyday Life.

+### Day 78
+Resting to not be burnout.